BBC launches Own It app – providing a helping hand to young people, online

 The BBC Own It app special keyboard will appear wherever a keyboard would surface normally – and offers real-time, in-the-moment help and advice on whatever a child is typing, for example, if a child is typing something which might be upsetting to the person receiving it.
 It can also recognise if a child types personal details and reminds them to think twice about whether it is safe to share.
 It can even recognise language that might suggest a child is in trouble and will offer them advice and encourage them to talk to a trusted adult.

-The app is packed with specially commissioned content from BBC Own It app and across the rest of the BBC.
+The app is packed with specially commissioned content from the BBC Own It app and across the rest of the BBC.
 This will give young people a range of resources to help them make the most of their time online and build healthy online behaviours and habits – covering everything from managing screen-time to boosting digital wellbeing.
-Most importantly, the app will encourage young people to have open, honest and regular conversations with their parents about their online experiences.
-But crucially, it won’t provide reports or feedback to parents and nothing the child types ever leaves their phone.
+Most importantly, the app will encourage young people to have

 Alice Webb, Director of BBC Children’s and Education says: “The digital world is a fantastic place for people to learn and share, but we know many young people struggle to find a healthy online balance, especially when they get their first phones.
 Our Own It app gives them a helping hand as they navigate this new experience so that they can make the most of the time they spend on their phones whilst avoiding some of the pitfalls.
 We’re using cutting edge machine learning technology in a way no one has done before, putting help, support, assistance and a bit of fun too directly into young people’s hands at the moments when they need it most.”